-Admission to Master's Degree Programs
+Apply to a Master's Degree Program

 - A non-refundable application fee of $50.00 in the form of a check or money order.

 - Official transcripts sent from each undergraduate and graduate school you have attended.